Krishi2026/student-webdev-labs/reflection.md

 The accessibility of the css-grid has been assessed using the Wave extension and the W3C Markup Validation tool for HTML and CSS, both of which reported no errors.

 **06-bootstrap**

 The accessibility of the css-grid has been assessed using the Wave extension and the W3C Markup Validation tool for HTML and CSS, both of which reported no errors.

+**07-javascript**

+The accessibility of the css-grid has been assessed using the Wave extension and the W3C Markup Validation tool for HTML and CSS, both of which reported no errors.

+**08-*jquery**

+The accessibility of the css-grid has been assessed using the Wave extension and the W3C Markup Validation tool for HTML and CSS, both of which reported no errors.